-- 1. Demonstrate technical proficiency in entry-level skills for employment in the automotive service field or related areas. - 2.
+- Demonstrate technical proficiency in entry-level skills for employment in the automotive service field or related areas. - 2.
 Apply the theory behind automotive procedures and use critical thinking when performing service, maintenance, diagnostics, and repair of all major automotive systems. - 3.
-Comply with personal and environmental safety practices in accordance with applicable safety and environmental regulations. - 4.
-Identify and use appropriate tools, testing, and measuring equipment required to accomplish each task established by the National Automotive Technicians Education Foundation (NATEF). - 5.
+Comply with personal and environmental safety practices in accordance with applicable safety and environmental regulations. - Identify and use appropriate tools, testing, and measuring equipment required to accomplish each task established by the National Automotive Technicians Education Foundation (NATEF). - 5.
 Locate references, training information and manufacturer's procedures from industry resources using the appropriate technology and perform tasks in accordance with their research. - 6.
 Perform all diagnostic and repair tasks in accordance with manufacturer's recommended procedures as published. - 7.
 Communicate effectively both orally and in writing.

-The Kaua'i Community College Automotive Technology Program curriculum is approved by the ASE Education Foundation (http://www.aseeducationfoundation.org/ program-accreditation) and meets national requirements along with the State of Hawai'i Department of Commerce and Consumer Affairs (https://cca.hawaii.gov/rico/rico-home/motorvehicle-repairs/) that recognizes ASE as its licensing body for automotive repairs.
+The Kaua'i Community College Automotive Technology Program curriculum is approved by the ASE Education motor-vehicle-repairs/) that recognizes ASE as its licensing body for automotive repairs.
 If you are not residing in the state of Hawai'i and are taking a Kaua'i Community College online course or program leading to professional licensure, Kaua'i Community College cannot confirm whether the course or program meets your state's professional licensure requirements.
 Please verify with the appropriate licensing board in the state you intend to practice.